zzpixels/zPixProxyScore/README.md

 You'll be prompted to enter:

 1. A list of proxies (one per line, format: `IP:PORT:USER:PASS`)
-2. A IPQualityScore API Key (can be saved for future runs)
+2. An IPQualityScore API Key (can be saved for future runs)

+---

 ## 📝 Config Persistence

 Your API key is saved in a `config.json` file in the current directory if you check the “Save API Key” box.
 This prevents you from needing to re-enter it each time.

+---

 ## 📊 Output